Troubleshoot Kerberos failures in Internet Explorer

 Determine whether Kerberos is used

-When you troubleshoot Kerberos authentication failure, we recommend that you simplify the configuration to the minimum (one client, one server, one IIS site that's running on the default port).
+When you troubleshoot Kerberos authentication failure, we recommend that you simplify the configuration to the minimum.
+That is, one client, one server, and one IIS site that's running on the default port.
 Additionally, you can follow some basic troubleshooting steps.
 For example, use a test page to verify the authentication method that's used.
-If you use ASP.NET, you can create this ASP.net authentication test page.
+If you use ASP.NET, you can create this ASP.NET authentication test page.

 If you're using classic ASP, you can use the following Testkerb.asp page:

 <% authType=UCase(Request.ServerVariables("AUTH_TYPE")) authHeader=Request.ServerVariables("HTTP_AUTHORIZATION") response.write " Authentication Method : " & authType & "<BR>" LenAuthHeader = len(authHeader) response.write " Protocol : " if Len(authType ) =0 then response.write " Anonymous" else if authType<>"NEGOTIATE" then response.write authType else if LenAuthHeader>1000 then response.write "Kerberos" else response.write "NTLM" %>

 You can also use the following tools to determine whether Kerberos is used:

 For more information about how such traces can be generated, see client-side tracing.

 When Kerberos is used, the request that's sent by the client is large (more than 2,000 bytes), because the

 HTTP_AUTHORIZATION header includes the Kerberos ticket.
 The following request is for a page that uses Kerberos-based Windows Authentication to authenticate incoming users.
 The size of the GET request is more than 4,000 bytes.